 History helps us to understand how the past has shaped the world we live in today.

-It never repeats itself because every event evolves within a constantly shifting constellation of social, cultural and political ideologies and circumstances.
+It never repeats itself because every event evolves within a shifting constellation of social, cultural and political discourses and circumstances.

 But there are reverberations.

-And these serve as warning bells to us in this moment.
+And these serve as warnings for us now.

-I am a social and cultural historian working primarily on the histories of psychiatry and the emotions.
+I work primarily on the histories of psychiatry and the emotions.

 My main areas of interest are: